GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-24-Ansible-Hello-World-Playbook.markdown

 published: true
 ---

-After installing ansible, the easiest way to get started is to run a typical "hello world" example.

-In ansible, playbooks are a set of declarative instructions that tell a define host what to execute.
+After installing ansible, the easiest way to get started is to run a typical "hello world" playbook.
+In short, playbooks are a set of declarative instructions that tell a defined host what to execute.
+Ansible allows us to write humanly readable declarative instructions using yml syntax to define tasks to automate.

-Let's try to simply echo "Hello World" on our local machine:
+Let's try to simply output "Hello World" on our local machine:

 ```
 ansible-hello-world/